Editing Employee Shifts

 The calendar at the top lets you quickly navigate between the nearby days on the selected employee’s schedule which is very convenient if you’re making changes to multiple days for the same employee: you don't need to go back to the previous page to edit another day/s for the same employee.

-The Scheduled Hours section lets you edit the details of the current shift.
-You can change the:
+The Scheduled Hours section lets you edit the details of the current shift:

 You can also choose to send a notification of the changes you’ve made to the employee.